The Percona Operator for PostgreSQL simplifies the management of a Postgres DB main, replica (hot-standby) setup.

 If you install our curated Persona-Postgres-Operator from SysEleven, your cluster consists of a

-First we add a pg-operator directory inside our control repo. e.g.
+First add a pg-operator directory inside our control repo. e.g.

 Create a .gitlab-ci.yaml inside this directory and paste the following content.